flexxui/flexx/docs/guide/patterns.rst

 Sensible usage patterns
 -----------------------

-This chapter discusses some patterns can be adopted to structure your applications.
+This chapter discusses some patterns that can be adopted to structure your applications.
 Which kind of pattern(s) make sense depends on the use-case and personal preference.
-Also, don't be dogmatic, these are only mentioned to give a sensible direction.
+Also, don't be dogmatic, these are only intended to give a sensible direction.